YVincode/recipe/README.md

 # Grilled Tri-Tip
 This grilled tri-tip recipe with a tasty dry rub tastes gourmet but is actually very easy to make.
-It's a perfect dinner for guests.
+It's a perfect dinner for guests. line 2 changed remotely

 ## Ingredients